review: A unilateral contract is accepted by performance

 As a reminder, a unilateral contract is where an offeree accepts through performance.
 A common example that professors like to use is: A says to B, “If you walk across the Brooklyn Bridge, I’ll pay you $100.”
 To get paid, B must cross the bridge.
 Promising to cross the bridge is not enough.

-Our traditional rule is that A can revoke this offer until B completes performance.
+Looking at our example above with the Brooklyn bridge, our traditional rule is that A can revoke this offer until B completes performance.
 So if B starts walking across the bridge, A can say, “I take back my offer!”
-Now B does not get paid even if she crosses the bridge because A revoked the offer.
+Now B does not get paid even if she crosses the bridge, because A revoked the offer.

 The modern rule is different – – unilateral contracts cannot be revoked once performance begins.
 That is, if B starts performing, A cannot revoke the offer.
 In the above example, if B is crossing the bridge, A cannot revoke the offer.
 Below is an older video which discusses terminating offers.
 Around the 3:50 mark the video discusses revoking unilateral contracts.